Assistance programs Carroll County Georgia.

 If you are looking for financial help with bills, rent, access to social service programs, advice, or information on government programs, contact the local Carroll County Community Action for Improvement, Inc. at (706) 884-2651.
 They offer low income and other numerous services and resources.

-Rent and housing assistance - The federal government created the Homeless Prevention and Rapid Re-Housing Program (HPRP) from stimulus funds.
+- Rent and housing assistance - The federal government created the Homeless Prevention and Rapid Re-Housing Program (HPRP).
+Money may be allocated yearly.
 The primary reason for the program is to provide homelessness prevention assistance to households who would otherwise become homeless, be evicted from their home or apartments.
 While the HPRP can help someone who is now homeless as the result of a foreclosure, it does not provide money for paying a mortgage.

-Residents can find information on free food banks.
+Residents can find information on free food banks, pantries and soup kitchens.
 Families can call on one of these local non-profits or churches for help.
 The locations will try to meet the demands to their best of their ability.
 What may be offered in Carroll County includes emergency boxes of food, free Christmas or Thanksgiving meals as well as toys, paper goods, clothing, and much more.
 Click for more information on free food pantries Carroll County.

 St. Vincent de Paul has a phone number of (770) 838-1716.
 The social service charity also tries to prevent homelessness and hunger in Carrollton Georgia.
 While resources are limited, there may be some or all of the following.

 - Applications or referrals to emergency rent help as well as security deposit assistance for the formerly homeless.

 - Government benefit screening, ranging from disability to food stamp or WIC vouchers.